lacser-itsbog/poc-maps/README.md

 # Maps POC

-This repository contains different tests ran to evaluate the feasibility of using map libraries to visualise the results of the ITS project.
-Details of each test can be found on their respective folder.
+This repository contains a set of tests and results used to evaluate different map visualisation libraries.
+The aim is to compare them to implement the visualisation of the results of the IT project.
+You can find the results of each test in their respective folder.

 ## Purpose

-The aim of this POC is to evaluate the libraries against the following requimrents:
+We are comparing different libraries against the following requirements:

-- Cost: TBD
-- Usability: TBD
-- Performance: TBD
+- License and cost: We'd prefer a library that minimises the license costs, and has fewer usage restrictions.
+- Usability: We need to display heat maps of data over a map of Bogotá.
+Given the nature of the data we need the library to support street data for Bogotá.
+- Performance: We don't know yet the amount of data that will be use dto display information in the map, so we need a library that support showing data at different scales, and ideally in a progressive fashion.
-- Support for different formats: TBD (like KML, GeoJSON, OSM, ...)
+- Support for different formats: We will decide later what format will be used to export the geo-spatial data, but it's idean that the library supports different formats (i.e. KML, GeoJSON, OSM, ...)

-## Options
+## Options and results

+TODO

+- Google Maps API
 - OpenLayers
-- Google Maps API
 - Leaflet
 - Mapbox
 - Datamaps